GaryJiajia/OFv2_ICL_VQA/README.md

                    "None_ICE":False, # In 0-shot setting, should we offer demonstration for the Model.
                    "order": "order"} # The order of the demonstrations. order/reverse
 ```

-# Evaluation
-An example evaluation script is at `open_flamingo/scripts/run_eval.sh`.
-Please see our [evaluation README](https://github.com/mlfoundations/open_flamingo/tree/main/open_flamingo/eval) for more details.

 # Acknowledgments
 This code is based on [the second version of OpenFlamingo](https://github.com/mlfoundations/open_flamingo).